DimaEd/SchoolJournal/README.md

 8. Database H2
 9. Flyway database migration
 10. Swagger
-11. Spring boot with Maven(modules)
+11. Spring boot with Maven

 app is verified by SonarLint